ygryadit/LiftConceptSketches3D/StraightStrokesMatLab/README.md

 where *strokes_topology*  and *intersections* are the two main data structures, described in detail below.
-*cam_param* -- are the estimated camera parameters
+*cam_param* -- are the estimated camera parameters:

 	cam_param =